divyadhimaan/system-design-playground/design-problems/unique-id-generator/main.md

 >
 > A. The ID increments by timestamp, not by 1.
 IDs should be ordered by date.

+> Q. What is the length of the ID?
+Is there a maximum length?
+>
+> A. 64 bits, i.e., IDs should fit within a 64-bit integer.
+Keeping it storage friendly.

 > Q. Do IDs only contain numbers, or can they include letters/symbols?
 >